Burns Night Events in Norfolk

 What is Burns Night?

-The tradition goes back more than 200 years.
+The Burns Night tradition goes back more than 200 years.
 The first Burns supper was held at Burns Cottage in Alloway, South Aryshire, on 21 July 1801 on the fifth anniversary of Burns’ death.
 Since then the gatherings have been held on or around his birthday on 25 January.

-Burns Night in Norfolk Events for 2023
+Burns Night in Norfolk Events for 2026

 When you are celebrating Burns Night in Norfolk, you can expect Scottish food (i.e. haggis and more), whisky, bagpipes, poetry, singing, and more.

-Burns Night at Carrow Road
+Burns Night at the Beeston Ploughshare

 When: 25 January